torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

    bob:~ # nc -l -p 6000 -u

 Alternatively, the destination station can configure :command:`syslogd` to intercept these messages.
-More information can be found `here <https://www.kernel.org/doc/Documentation/networking/netconsole.txt>`_.
+More information can be found in :file:`Documentation/networking/netconsole.txt`.

 Printk debugging
 ----------------

 ``The two oldest and most useful debugging aids are Your Brain and Printf``.

-For debugging, a primitive way is often used, but it is quite effective: :code:`printk` debugging.
-Although a debugger can also be used, it is generally not very
+For debugging, a primitive way is often used, but it is quite effective:
-useful: simple bugs (uninitialized variables, memory management problems, etc.) can be easily localized by control messages and the kernel-decoded oop message.
+:code:`printk` debugging.
+Although a debugger can also be used, it is generally not very useful: simple bugs (uninitialized variables, memory management problems, etc.)  can be easily localized by control messages and the kernel-decoded oop message.

 For more complex bugs, even a debugger can not help us too much unless the operating system structure is very well understood.
 When debugging a kernel